Worlds

 A fact is a unit of data expressed as a structured statement that connects two

-to understand exactly how state and information evolve.
+state and information change.

-the assertion "Ethan is a person" can be represented as:
+the assertion "Ethan is a person" as:

 <div align="center">